 Step 1 - Complete an online application

-If you are interested in applying to study at Western for mid-year, applications are now open.
+If you are interested in applying to study at Western, applications are now open.

 To apply to study via the Aboriginal and Torres Strait Islander Pathway Program you need to complete an online application form through Western Portal.